thenexthub/Codira/docs/ABI/CallingConvention.rst

-* It's usually straightforward for the caller to guarantee the validity of the context reference; worst case, a single extra Swift-native retain/release is pretty cheap.
+* It's usually straightforward for the caller to guarantee the validity of the context reference; worst case, a single extra Codira-native retain/release is pretty cheap.
 Meanwhile, not having that guarantee would force many closure functions to retain their contexts, since many closures do multiple things with values from the context object.
 So `unowned` would not be a good convention.